Early Symptoms (first few weeks of infection):

 Organs and areas affected: strong match.
 Out of the various enteroviruses, a virus in the Coxsackie B group fits my symptoms particularly well, as coxsackievirus B often causes upper respiratory tract infection, gastrointestinal symptoms, significant neurological disease, persistent long-term infection, heart conditions, and systemic spread throughout the body — all of which have be precipitated by my virus.
 So regarding the organs and areas affected, we have strong match between the my virus, and enteroviruses.
 There are six serotypes within this coxsackievirus B group; these are coxsackievirus B1, B2, B3, B4, B5 and B6.

 Hearing loss and increased tinnitus: strong match.
-Quite a few elderly people (aged 70+) that caught my virus soon (within year or so) experienced partial hearing loss, increased tinnitus, and sometimes even a mild loss of balance or dizzy spells.
+Quite a few elderly people (aged 70+) that caught my virus soon (within year or so) experienced sensorineural hearing loss, increased tinnitus, and sometimes even a mild loss of balance or dizzy spells.
 This little cluster of symptoms is actually a well-known syndrome called Meniere’s disease.
 Clinical investigation has shown that coxsackievirus B5, influenza B virus and varicella zoster virus are common causes of these type of ear symptoms.
-I myself noticed a loss in hearing acuity, after catching this virus.
+1 I myself noticed a loss in hearing acuity, after catching this virus.
 Greater age seems to predispose an individual to greater aural damage from this virus.
 So regarding the hearing loss and increased tinnitus symptoms, we have match between the symptoms produced by my virus and those produced by enteroviruses.